alricf/fantasySidekick/README.md

 ## Fantasy Sidekick
- A web application that is used to help fantasy sports players perform to the best of their abilities.

-## Current Fantasy Leagues in Development
- - Fantasy Premier League
+A web application that assists Fantasy Premier League managers by providing tools and metrics built with live FPL API data.

  ## Tech Stack
  - React